Have you found yourself Googling ‘electrician apprenticeship’ in the hope you’ll find one article which tells you everything you need to know about:

 Let’s take stock for a moment.
 Now you’re clued up on what an electrician apprenticeship is, why you need it in order to be an electrician, what your working day will look like, how much you can expect to get paid, and what hours you’ll be working.

-By now you should have a better understanding of whether being an apprentice electrician is right for you, so now we’ll look at how you actually become one.
+By now you should have a better understanding of whether being an apprentice electrician is right for you, so next we’ll look at how you actually become one.

-Before being accepted onto an electrician apprenticeship program, you need to know what you’ll need before you apply.
+Before being accepted into an electrician apprenticeship program, there are a few things you’ll need before you apply.

 Like most laws in the US, the exact certifications and fine details of your electrician apprentice license will vary from state to state.

-Rather than go into the details of all US states here, use this guide, input your ZIP code and it’ll tell you exactly what you need to know about electrician apprentice training law for the state you want to live and work.
+Rather than go into the details of all US states here, use this guide.
+Input your ZIP code and it’ll tell you exactly what you need to know about electrician apprentice training law for the state where you want to live and work.

 There are many ways to find electrician apprentice jobs near you.
 Here are the best six ways: